scott-mewett/collector/README.md

 This section is used to define a service account, which provides an identity for the RealTheory collector.

 ### ClusterRole
 This section defines a cluster role, which is a set of permissions that can be assigned to resources within a cluster.
-This cluster role grants read access (get, watch and list) to kubernetes control plane and metrics APIs.
+This cluster role grants read access (get, watch, and list) to kubernetes control plane and metrics APIs.

 ### ClusterRoleBinding
 This section defines a cluster role binding, which grants the Service Account for collector in the real-theory-system namespace to read objects across all namespaces